Parameter Selection

 Polynomial methods

-controls the curvature of the baseline.
+poly_ordercontrols the curvature of the baseline.

 Whittaker-smoothing-based methods

-controls the curvature of the baseline.
-See this example to get an idea of howlam
+lamcontrols the curvature of the baseline.
+See this example to get an idea of howlameffects the baseline.
+The optimallamvalue for each algorithm is not typically the same.

 Morphological methods

-controls the general fit of the baseline.
-See this example to get an idea of howhalf_window
+half_windowcontrols the general fit of the baseline.
+See this example to get an idea of howhalf_windoweffects the baseline.
+The optimalhalf_windowvalue for each algorithm is not typically the same.

 Spline methods

-controls the curvature of the baseline.
+lamcontrols the curvature of the baseline.
 The Whittaker example also generally applies to spline methods.

 Smoothing-based methods

-controls the general fit of the baseline.
+half_windowcontrols the general fit of the baseline.
 The Morphological example also generally applies to smoothing methods.

 Baseline/Peak Classification methods